Perth-based wall systems manufacturer Pro9 Global is on track to significantly cut the average build time and cost of a residential home.

-The prefab company is months ahead of schedule, compared to traditional construction methods, at its first residential housing project in Woodvale, Perth.
+The prefab company is two months ahead of schedule, compared to traditional construction methods, at its first residential housing project in Woodvale, Perth.

 “Pro9 Global is seeking to be a world leader in the precision manufacture of smart wall systems for better living.
 With our first build we have proven our system is both time and cost efficient,” said Managing Director Daniel Jukic.